opensearch-project/data-prepper/docs/configuration.md

 * `ssl`: boolean indicating TLS should be used for server APIs.
 Defaults to `true`
 * `key_store_file_path`: string path to a .jks or .p12 keystore file.
 Required if `ssl` is `true`
+    * alias for this property is `keyStoreFilePath`, which is deprecated and planned for removal
 * `key_store_password` string password for keystore.
 Optional, defaults to empty string
+    * alias for this property is `keyStorePassword`, which is deprecated and planned for removal
 * `private_key_password` string password for private key within keystore.
 Optional, defaults to empty string
+    * alias for this property is `privateKeyPassword`, which is deprecated and planned for removal
 * `server_port`: integer port number to use for server APIs.
 Defaults to `4900`
+    * alias for this property is `serverPort`, which is deprecated and planned for removal
 * `metric_registries`: list of metrics registries for publishing the generated metrics.
 Defaults to Prometheus; Prometheus and CloudWatch are currently supported.
+    * alias for this property is `metricRegistries`, which is deprecated and planned for removal
 * `metric_tags`: map of metric tag key-value pairs applied as common metric tags to meter registries.
 Defaults to empty map.
 The maximum number of pairs is limited to 3.
 Note that `serviceName` is a reserved tag key with `DataPrepper` as default tag value.
 Its value could also be set through the environment variable `DATAPREPPER_SERVICE_NAME`.
 If `serviceName` is defined in `metric_tags`, the value will overwrite those set through the above mechanism.
+    * alias for this property is `metricTags`, which is deprecated and planned for removal

 Example Data Prepper configuration file (data-prepper-config.yaml) with SSL enabled: